 - Excessive sweating

-Symptoms are not the same for everyone and can last over several different stages.
+Symptoms are not the same for everyone and can appear in varying degrees over the different stages.
 This is why immediate and long-term care is best to ensure a safe experience.

 Factors Affecting the Alcohol Withdrawal Timeline

-Early symptoms of alcohol withdrawal start out mild.
-A long history of drinking can cause symptoms to quickly escalate.
-Still, withdrawing from alcohol usually occurs in three stages.
+Early symptoms of alcohol withdrawal may be mild.
+In people with a long history of drinking, symptoms can quickly escalate.
+With some variation, alcohol withdrawal usually occurs in three stages.

 The first stage occurs within the first few hours of the person’s last drink.
 They may have trouble sleeping, experience nausea, and have anxiety.
 Stage two quickly follows the first stage.
 Blood pressure and body temperature increase during this time.

 A person may also become confused and have an unusual heart rate.
 Day two is usually when more serious symptoms start.
-It is also not unusual for a person to start having stage three symptoms sooner.
+This is typically when stage three begins.
+It’s not unusual for a person to start having stage three symptoms sooner, though.

 Immediate, emergency medical care is necessary at this time.
 Treatment is available from an alcohol detox center in Northern California.
 All symptoms of alcohol withdrawal usually decrease within five to seven days.